JaydenMajor/Stick-With-Me-Menu/README.md

 License URI: http://www.gnu.org/licenses/gpl.html

-Tags: Menu editor, menu, moves adding menu, wordpress admin,  Jayden Major & Jason Ovalle, Jayden Major, Jason Ovalle
+Tags: Menu editor, menu, moves adding menu, wordpress admin,  Jayden Major & Jason Ovalle, stick with me menu

 ## Description
  This plugin makes the add pages section of the wordpress menu editor stay on screeen no matter how long your menu is.